-Although their subject matter appears humble and like from some undefined decade from the 20th century, the complexity and themes present in the work are of universal nature and of acute importance to humanity in the post-industrial age.
-The works reference recent political events, technical innovations or the media age despite their deceptively aged appearance.
-Like all works of the artist, they are about existence, health, ageing and death, and about taboos and the complex nature of human relationships.
+Although subject matter and aesthetics feel reminiscent of some undefined decade from the 20th century, the themes present in the work are of universal nature and of acute importance to humanity in the post-industrial age.
+Subtle and often between the lines, these paintings reference recent political events, technical innovations or the media age, despite their deceptively historical appearance.